Winston Sterzel

 Winston Frederick Sterzel, also known by his YouTube pseudonym SerpentZA, is a South African vlogger and video producer.
-He lived in Shenzhen in the Guangdong province of China for fourteen years.
-His videos cover a variety of topics relating to life in China from a Westerner's perspective.
+He lived in Shenzhen, Guangdong, China for fourteen years.
+His videos cover a variety of topics relating to Chinese politics and life in China from his personal perspective.

 Early life

 Sterzel is of British heritage and was born and raised in South Africa.
 He moved to China to work as an English teacher after first visiting on business in 2005.